Learn how to Meditate

 A lot of people are intimidated by meditation.
-They think it’s weird, to hard or time consuming and that you have to be a “certain way” to be able to pull it off.
-But I say: if you can sit down and if you can breath then you can meditate!
+They think it’s weird, to hard or time consuming or that you have to be a “certain way” to be able to pull it off.
+But I say: if you can sit and if you can breath you can meditate!

 I’ve had a regular meditation practice for more than 15 years now.
 I have fallen off the meditation wagon many, many times so I am here to help you get started, not to set the bar to high and actually get a regular meditation practice in your life.
 For me meditation is like working out.
 I do it.
 I don't always love it.
 I often come up with excuses why i shouldn't do it.
 But I know it makes me feel so much better.
 It is a stress reliever.
-I might not get bigger biceps or flatter belly ...
-BUT I become calmer, happier and kinder.
-I'll go with the latter anytime!
+And by meditating daily I become calmer, happier and kinder.

-I prefer to meditate the first thing in the morning.
+So you need to find a routine that works for you, but here is what I do.
+I prefer to meditate first thing in the morning.
 Before I look at my phone or open my e-mail.
-If I start scrolling or checking messages my brain goes straight into “work mode” and it makes it hard to stop the mind from drifting and me thinking about everything i have to do that day.
+If I start scrolling or checking messages my brain goes straight into “work mode” and it makes it hard to stop the mind from drifting and me thinking about everything I have to do that day.
 But there is no right or wrong time to meditate.
 Find a time that works for you.
 And then stick to that time every day.
 It's like making a really important meeting with yourself.
 And bosses don't cancel plans, right?

-Usually I sit in silence but some days I put on some music in the background.
-My tip is to choose music with no lyrics, or lyrics in Sanskrit, and with a melody that is not over powering.
+If you want to have music in the background when you meditate I suggest you choose music with no lyrics, or lyrics in Sanskrit, and with a melody that is not over powering.
 You don't want top be distracted by a beat or the lyrics.
-Sounds of the nature also works really well for me.
+Sounds of the nature also works really well for some.
 You just want something soothing in the background.
 Another good thing with music is that you can pick a song that is say 20 minutes long, and then you don’t have to worry about how long you’ve been sitting or feel the need to look at the clock.
 You just meditate for the whole song.
-Chanting is also pretty cool, that’s when you pick a song where they repeat a mantra and you sing along.
-Read more here.